-The FL TIG proposes to undertake the restoration alternatives identified as preferred in this RP/EA to provide compensatory restoration towards meeting three of the programmatic Restoration Goals identified in the PDARP/PEIS (Section 1.5), and the following Restoration Types: Habitat Projects on Federally Managed Lands, Sea Turtles, Marine Mammals, Birds, and Provide and Enhance Recreational Opportunities.
+The FL TIG proposes to undertake the restoration alternatives identified as preferred in this RP2/EA to provide compensatory restoration towards meeting three of the programmatic Restoration Goals identified in the PDARP/PEIS (Section 1.5), and the following Restoration Types: Habitat Projects on Federally Managed Lands, Sea Turtles, Marine Mammals, Birds, and Provide and Enhance Recreational Opportunities.

-Table 1-2 identifies the reasonable range of alternatives evaluated in this RP/EA, including those identified as preferred by the FL TIG for implementation.
+Table 1-2 identifies the reasonable range of alternatives evaluated in this RP2/EA, including those identified as preferred by the FL TIG for implementation.
 The preferred alternatives would be implemented over approximately the next 3 - 5 years.
 Figures 1-1 and 1-2 provide the approximate location of each restoration alternative.
+The REC3, Engineering and Design for Pensacola Beach Park West Fishing Pier and Access Improvements project was preferred in the Draft RP2/EA but was removed by the FL TIG as a preferred project in this Final RP2/EA.
+The FL TIG has selected 18 of the 24 alternatives evaluated in this RP2/EA for funding and implementation at this time.

-The FL TIG proposes to use \$62,202,078 of the FL TIG settlement funds plus \$39,315 in interest earned on the FL TIG accounts in this RP/EA (i.e., the estimated cost of the preferred restoration alternatives).
-16 This would leave a balance of \$398,401,730 and any unallocated earned interest remaining for future restoration plans.
-Detailed information on all alternatives can be found in Section 2.5.
+The FL TIG proposes to use \$61,848,978 of the FL TIG settlement funds plus \$39,315 in interest earned on the FL TIG accounts in this RP2/EA (i.e., the estimated cost of the preferred restoration alternatives).
+16 This would leave a balance of \$398,226,592 and any unallocated earned interest remaining for future restoration plans.
+17 Detailed information on all alternatives can be found in Section 2.5.

-Table 1-2 The reasonable range of restoration alternatives proposed in this RP/EA, by Restoration Type and location (west to east)
+Table 1-2 The reasonable range of restoration alternatives proposed in this RP2/EA, by Restoration Type and location (west to east)

 Reasonable Range of Restoration Alternatives Restoration Type: Habitat Projects on Federally Managed Lands (FM) FM1.
-Johnson Beach Access Management and Habitat Protection Preferred ^a FM2.
+Johnson Beach Access Management and Habitat Protection Preferreda FM2.
 Perdido Key Sediment Placement Preferred FM3.
 Old Fort Pickens Road Utility Line Relocation - FM4.
 Pensacola Beach Fort Pickens Road Wildlife Lighting Retrofits Preferred FM5/REC6.
 St. Vincent National Wildlife Refuge Access and Recreational Improvements through Acquisition at Indian Pass ^b Preferred Restoration Type: Sea Turtles (ST) ST1.
 Increased Observers and Outreach to Reduce Incidental Hooking of Sea Turtles in Recreational Fisheries along Florida's Gulf Coast Preferred ST2.
 Reducing Threats to Sea Turtles through Removal of In-water Marine Debris along Florida's Gulf Coast Preferred ST3.
 Assessing Risk and Conducting Public Outreach to Reduce Vessel Strikes on Sea Turtles along Florida's Gulf Coast Preferred ST4.
 Removal of Barriers on Sea Turtle Nesting Beaches along Florida's Gulf Coast - Restoration Type: Marine Mammals (MM) MM1.
 Florida Gulf Coast Marine Mammal Stranding Network Preferred MM2.
-Reducing Injury and Mortality to Bottlenose Dolphins in Florida from Illegal Feeding Activities - Restoration Type: Birds (B) B1.
+Reducing Injury and Mortality of Bottlenose Dolphins in Florida from Illegal Feeding Activities - Restoration Type: Birds (B) B1.
 Gomez Key Oyster Reef Expansion and Breakwaters for American Oystercatchers Preferred B2.
 Egmont Key Vegetation Management and Dune Retention Preferred B3.
 Northeast Florida Coastal Predation Management Preferred B4.
-Florida Shorebird and Seabird Stewardship and Habitat Management - 5 Years Preferred B5.
-Florida Shorebird and Seabird Stewardship and Habitat Management - 10 Years - Restoration Type: Provide and Enhance Recreational Opportunities (REC) REC1.
-Pensacola Community Maritime Park Public Fishing Marina Preferred REC2.
-Baars Park and Sanders Beach Kayak Fishing Trail Access Upgrades Preferred REC3.
-Engineering and Design for Pensacola Beach Park West Fishing Pier and Access Improvements Preferred
+Florida Shorebird and Seabird Stewardship and Habitat Management - 5 Years Preferred